CLI Usage

 # Run with environment config

-konarr-cli agent monitor
+konarr-cli agent --docker-socket /var/run/docker.sock

 CI/CD Integration

-Use in continuous integration pipelines:
+Use in continuous integration pipelines to scan container images:

 --image $CI_REGISTRY_IMAGE:$CI_COMMIT_SHA \

---output json > security-report.json
+--output security-report.json

 Troubleshooting